 The key to success with “selling photos” is planning everything in advance with sketches and shot lists before having the photos taken.
 How are you going to convince your target audience that your product is better than its competition?

 As I mentioned before, your product photo is the only thing your customers will see online before they buy from your website or click on your listing.
 Therefore, your photo must be a beacon of quality and portray a product of epic craftsmanship.

 Imagine if Tiffany & Co. jewelers took a photo of their $10k diamond engagement ring with a cell phone.
 It would cheapen it and maybe make you think it’s used, or even worse, that it's fake.
 You expect a professional image from an established luxury company like them.
 What does it say about a company that doesn’t present professional photos of their products?

 Be honest with yourself: would you buy something online if it had a bad photo?
 Do you trust a company that doesn’t have high-quality images?
 These are the questions consumers have on a subconscious level when engaging with your brand images.

 High-quality images also help define its value.
 If a product looks sleek, clean, and new in the photo, it can command a higher price than a photo of the same product that looks used, broken, or cheap.
-Higher quality photos, branding, and packaging will allow you charge a higher price for the exact same product simply because it looks “better.”
+Higher quality photos, branding, and packaging will allow you to charge a higher price for the exact same product simply because it looks “better.”

-Your photo does more than just show the customer what they’re buying–it subconsciously indicates the quality of the product to the buyer and that the business selling it is professional and trustworthy.
+Your photo does more than just show the customer what they’re buying--it subconsciously indicates the quality of the product to the buyer and that the business selling it is professional and trustworthy.

 We know from our customer reviews that our photos have increased sales.
 Some have reported growing sales as high as 200% after switching their photos to our professional photos.